hyperledger/indy-node/docs/requests.md

     Type of the claim definition (that is claim signature). `CL` (Camenisch-Lysyanskaya) is the only supported type now.

+- `tag` (string):

+    A unique descriptive tag of the given CRED_DEF for the given Issuer and Schema.
+An Issuer may have multiple CRED_DEFs for the same Schema created with different tags.

 *Request Example*:
 ```